Parth-Surve2007/bAIsed/README.md

 <p align="center">
   A full-stack AI fairness workbench for dataset bias auditing, disparity diagnostics, scenario simulation, and actionable remediation guidance.
 </p>

 ---

-## Mentor Pitch

-**bAIsed** is a browser-based fairness debugger for machine-learning datasets and models.
-It helps a user upload data, detect which groups are being treated unfairly, understand why the disparity is happening, test what-if fixes, and generate a human-readable audit report.

-The project matters because fairness work is usually scattered across notebooks, scripts, metrics libraries, and manual reporting. bAIsed pulls that into one guided workflow: analyze, explain, simulate, export, and report.

-### One-Line Pitch

-> bAIsed is an end-to-end AI fairness workbench that turns raw datasets into explainable bias diagnostics, remediation ideas, and shareable audit reports.

-### What It Solves

-- Makes fairness analysis easier to run for non-experts.
-- Reduces the time needed to inspect bias, proxy features, and subgroup risk.
-- Gives both technical metrics and plain-English explanations.
-- Helps users move from "I found a bias signal" to "here is what to do next."

-### What Makes It Different

-- It is not just a metric calculator.
-It is an interactive workflow.
-- It combines deterministic fairness analysis with AI-assisted narrative reporting.
-- It includes dataset profiling, proxy detection, simulation, and export tooling in one interface.
-- It supports both simple group-rate audits and model-level fairness audits.

-### Suggested Demo Flow

-1. Open the workbench.
-2. Load a demo dataset or upload your own CSV/XLSX.
-3. Run the audit and point out DIR, SPD, bias score, hotspots, and proxy risks.
-4. Show the simulator and explain how the result changes under a hypothetical fix.
-5. Generate the AI report and show how it turns metrics into a readable review.
-6. Export the result to Colab or What-If Tool for deeper follow-up.

----